 You need to ask us to increase your cover within six months of the event happening.
 And the person covered must be under the age of 55.
 We'll work out a new premium for your cover, and you can then decide whether you want to go ahead with the increase.

 Limits on increasing your cover

-You can increase your cover more than once but the total you can increase your cover by is the lowest of:
+You can increase your cover more than once but the total you can increase your cover by is limited to the following amounts: